-We invite you to review the following ways that you can help the UA Zuckerman College of Public Health to pursue world-class research, implement health promotion and disease prevention programs and prepare the Public health professionals of tomorrow.
+We invite you to review the following ways that you can help the Mel and Enid Zuckerman College of Public Health at the University of Arizona to pursue world-class research, implement health promotion and disease prevention programs and prepare the Public health professionals of tomorrow.

-All gifts should be directed to the UA Foundation to support the Zuckerman College of Public Health.
-Any questions regarding these giving mechanisms may be directed to Marianne Capp Hadden, UA Zuckerman College of Public Health, Director of Development, at (520) 626-5983.
+All gifts should be directed to the UA Foundation to support the Mel and Enid Zuckerman College of Public Health.
+Any questions regarding these giving mechanisms may be directed to Donna Knight, Director of Development, UA Mel and Enid Zuckerman College of Public Health at (520) 626-6459.

 Gifts of cash are quite common and very easy to make.
 Checks should be made payable to "The University of Arizona Foundation," with a note in the memo section specifying your intent to support the Zuckerman College of Public Health.
 You may also designate that your gift supports a specific program, endowment or activity within the College.